Zyon McCollum: 2024

 McCollum entered training camp as a possible candidate to replace Carlton Davis as a starting cornerback following his departure, but had to earn the role in a competition against Bryce Hall, Tavierre Thomas, Josh Hayes, and Keenan Isaac.
 Head coach Todd Bowles named him the No. 2 starting cornerback to begin the season and paired him with Jamel Dean.

 On September 15, 2024, McCollum made six combined tackles (five solo), set a career-high with four pass deflections, and made his first career interception on a pass by Jared Goff to wide receiver Jameson Williams during a 20–16 victory at the Detroit Lions.
 In Week 5, he set a season-high with ten combined tackles (seven solo) and made two pass deflections as the Buccaneers lost in overtime 30–36 at the Atlanta Falcons.
 He started all 17 games throughout the 2024 NFL season and finished with a total of 82 combined tackles (55 solo), a career-high 17 pass deflections, two interceptions, and a fumble recovery.
 He received an overall grade of 69.5 from Pro Football Focus, which ranked 54th amongst 222 qualifying cornerbacks in 2024.

 2025

 On September 5, 2025, McCollum signed a three-year, $48 million contract extension with $35.4 million guaranteed.
+He made 13 starts for Tampa Bay during the year, recording one interception, six pass deflections, and 65 combined tackles.
+On December 15, McCollum was placed on season-ending injured reserve due to a hip injury suffered in Week 15 against the Atlanta Falcons.